Pasadena Wrongful Death Lawyer

 - Other beneficiaries

-Some states require the decedent’s personal representative to file a wrongful death lawsuit on behalf of their estate.
+Some states require the decedent’s representative to file a wrongful death lawsuit on behalf of their estate.
 Even if the damages ultimately benefit surviving family members, the estate and its representative are most important.

 The firm is currently representing family members of a two-year-old boy in western Pennsylvania who was allegedly sexually abused and murdered by the boyfriend of the mother.
 In that case, we are suing the county child services agency for failing to remove the little boy from the home after they had learned that he was being physically abused.